Code-Institute-Submissions/meldissa-p4-dessert-island-blog_AprResub/README.md

 * Android One Plus 8 Pro

+### Unit Testing <a name="unit-testing"></a>

+Further testing was completed importing the Django TestCase.
+The test files can be located in the blog > tests folder for the project, this consists of the following files:

+* test_forms.py
+* test_models.py
+* test_urls.py
+* test_views.py

+Please note that for testing purposes SQLite database was used.
+In the settings.py code was added to allow for the databases to be swtiched between SQLite for testing and Postgres for regular production.
+When DEVELOPMENT = True, then the SQLite database will be used for testing, and when this is set to False, then the Postgres database will be in use.

+To assist with the unit testing section of the project, Code Institute's Hello Django Testing tutorial section was utilised as well as the following [YouTube](https://www.youtube.com/watch?v=qwypH3YvMKc&list=PLbpAWbHbi5rMF2j5n6imm0enrSD9eQUaM&index=1) resource.

 ### Known Issues and Resolutions <a name="issues"></a>

 * During testing there was an issue identified with testing the website on the Safari browser for the desktop.
 The images would not be displayed for the recipe posts and instead replaced with the alt text.
 Further steps were taken to research this issue to try and resolve, however not enough information could be located to help resolve the issue.
 This only seems to be an issue with the Safari browser on the desktop and the mobile devices tested using the Safari browser displayed the images as expected.
 This issue was left unresolved at the time of submitting the project due to now having enough knowledge or information to resolve this.